epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-05-02-openbox-config.markdown

 #### Reading

-<code>rc.xml</code> has been comprehensively covered in this article.
+<code class="code-file">rc.xml</code> has been comprehensively covered in this article.

 *	[http://openbox.org/wiki/Help:Configuration](http://openbox.org/wiki/Help:Configuration)

-Therefore, this article only discuss about changes in rc.xml and stuff.
+Therefore, this article only discuss about changes in **rc.xml** and stuff.

 That article above clearly defined 13 sections of xml:
 Resistance, Focus, Placement, Theme, Desktops, Resize (and move),